 Yellow stools are not a primary symptom of Crohn’s disease.
-However, they may happen due to fat malabsorption, which can lead to the malabsorption of certain fat-soluble vitamins and minerals.
-Another possible cause is eating yellow foods or food colorings.
-In some cases, a person with Crohn’s may notice yellow mucus on the outside of their stools.
+However, they may occur due to fat malabsorption.
+A person with Crohn’s may also notice yellow mucus on the outside of their stools.

-This mucus can completely or partially cover the stool and may appear white or yellow.
+The mucus that may appear on stools can completely or partially cover the stool and may appear white or yellow.
 The body produces mucus to protect the inner lining of the intestines and make it easier to pass the stool.
 It is no cause for concern as a symptom on its own.

 However, if stools are regularly yellow the whole way through, this could be a sign of an underlying condition, such as a pancreatic, liver, or gallbladder disease.
-If a person only notices yellow stools occasionally, they could be the result of dietary changes or stress.
+If a person only notices yellow stools occasionally, they could be the result of dietary changes, such as eating yellow foods or yellow food colorings, or stress.

 In this article, we explain whether having yellow stools is a symptom of Crohn’s disease.
 We also cover the causes, appearance, and treatment of yellow stools.